Infidelity Counselling in Calgary | Betrayal Care

 We understand the city you are carrying this in

 Calgary is a high-achieving, high-pressure place.
-Long hours in the downtown core, frequent business travel and out-of-town projects, corporate events with open bars, and a work culture where two driven people can slowly drift into living parallel lives in the same house.
+It is still Canada's energy capital, home to one of the highest concentrations of corporate head offices in the country, and people come here ambitious: to build a career in oil and gas, finance, or tech, to buy the house, to give their kids more than they had.
+That ambition comes with a structure that quietly strains relationships.
+Long hours in the downtown core.
+Frequent business travel and out-of-town projects.
+Site rotations and fly-in fly-out schedules that keep couples apart for weeks at a time.
+Corporate events with open bars, and a work-hard-play-hard culture where two driven people can slowly drift into living parallel lives in the same house.
 None of this causes an affair.
 But the travel, the late nights, and the easy secrecy that distance and alcohol make possible create conditions a lot of Calgary couples are simply not prepared for.

-Because we are based in Calgary, you have a choice most people in crisis do not.
-If sitting in a quiet, private room with someone who understands betrayal trauma is what you need, we offer in-person sessions in the city.
-If getting dressed and driving across town feels like too much right now, or your schedule is built around travel, secure video lets you begin from home, a hotel room, or a lunch break, with care that is identical to being in the room.
+Because we serve Calgary, you have a choice most people in crisis do not.
+If sitting in a quiet, private room with someone who understands betrayal trauma is what you need, in-person sessions are available in the city, by appointment.
+If getting dressed and driving across town feels like too much right now, or your life is built around travel, rotations, or long hours, secure video lets you begin from home, a hotel room, a camp room up north, or a lunch break, with care that is identical to being in the room.
+Whether you are in the Beltline, Tuscany, Mahogany, Airdrie, Cochrane, or Okotoks, help does not depend on Deerfoot traffic.

 What betrayal trauma actually is